Kids have changing nutritional needs as they grow.

 • Serve salads more often.

-• Try out vegetarian recipes for spaghetti, lasagne, chili, or other foods.
+• Try out vegetarian recipes for spaghetti, lasagne, chilli, or other foods.

 • Include at least one leafy green or yellow vegetable for vitamin A such as spinach, broccoli, winter squash, greens, or carrots each day.